 1. On the Route screen click the Add Destination button.
-The following dialog appears, with required fields identified with a blue asterisk.
+The following dialog appears (depending on which SRT type you select in step 4), with required fields identified with a blue asterisk.
 The numbered callouts in the figure indicate the step number in this procedure.